CivicDataLab/guidelines/frontend/checklist.md

 ## Implementing SEO Best Practices

 Enhance your dashboard's visibility and organic traffic by implementing SEO best practices.
 Find out how to optimize meta tags and improve search engine rankings [in this guide](./seo.md).

+## Addressing Common Accessibility Issues

+Ensure your website is accessible to all users by identifying and addressing common accessibility issues.
+Learn how to make your web content inclusive and user-friendly [in this guide](./accessibility.md).